I LIVE IN AFRICA

-The silvery-cheeked hornbill lives in the forests of East Africa from Ethiopia to South Africa.
+The silvery-cheeked hornbill lives in the evergreen forests of eastern Africa, ranging from Ethiopia to South Africa.

 These birds are mostly black except for a wide white stripe on the lower back.
 They also have a silvery-grey colored head and a large, hollow, hornlike beak, both of which lend the birds their name.
 The beak’s edges are serrated so that the bird can tightly grasp its food.